Navjot Singh Sidhu: Early life and biography

 Sidhu was born in Patiala, Punjab, India on 20 October 1963.
-His father, Sardar Bhagwant Singh was a cricket player and wanted to his son to become a top-class cricketer.
+His father, Sardar Bhagwant Singh was a lawyer and wanted to his son to become a top-class cricketer.
 Sidhu is an alumnus of Yadavindra Public School, Patiala.
 He studied in Mumbai at HR College of Commerce and Economics.
 Sidhu was elected to the Lok Sabha as a member from Amritsar in 2004 on a Bharatiya Janata Party ticket; he later resigned, following his conviction in 2006.
 After the Supreme Court stayed his conviction, he successfully contested the Amritsar Lok Sabha seat, defeating his Congress rival, State Finance Minister Surinder Singla, by 77,626 votes.
 He is also the present president of World Jat Aryan Foundation.
 He is a vegetarian.

 He is married to Navjot Kaur Sidhu, a doctor and a former member of Punjab Legislative Assembly.

 Personal life

 Former Pakistani cricketer and prime minister Imran Khan is one of his good friends.
 Many times opposition politicians have criticised Sidhu for nepotism.
-Fellow players from his cricketing career call him by his pet name Sherry.
+Fellow players from his cricketing career call him by his nickname Sherry.